 Mauro’s is CASH ONLY, but there’s an ATM so they can still extract some extra moolah from you.
 It seems from what I read everywhere that service is borderline rude.
 I didn’t encounter that, but I was there at 3:30 PM on a Monday, there was no one ahead of us when we walked in and ordered.

 I go straight cheese slice, my wife Marcela decides on pepperoni, and I also order a ground beef for good measure.
-A slice will set you back $3.00 and an extra buck for every additional topping.
+A slice will set you back about $3.00 and an extra buck for every additional topping.
 I pay and wait no more than five minutes for the slices.

 The full toppings line up: Pepperoni, Italian Sausage, Mushrooms, Bacon, Green Peppers, Anchovies, Black Olives, Onions, Pineapple, Ham, Ground Beef & Extra Cheese.

 There are signs all over the place telling you things you can’t do.
 I don’t take offense to them.
 I’m sure there’s a good reason for it.
 I worked in retail for over ten years, and no rules make for massive headaches.

 I do favor the POUR ON YOUR PLATE ***FIRST*** THEN ON YOUR PIZZA sign, lots of intricate stenciling going on there.

 These dudes are large and foldable.
 They are surprisingly big, as you can see from the double plating under them.
 The crust is crispy, the sauce is sweet, and it’s got the right amount of pooling grease to keep the pizza in the delicious zone.

 I don’t know that I could tell you I preferred one over the other, but if you’re going to eat only one, then you should probably go cheese.

 If you want to go the full pie route, Mauro’s has Medium, Large, and XL.
 They’re open pretty late too (till 4 AM on Sun-Tues & 5 AM on Wed-Sat) and deliver locally.